 The second reason has to do with motherhood.
-Since women are the ones who give birth, breastfeed, and have a unique roles in babies’ lives, it is natural to want a man who can support them for some period of time down the road.
-And more often than not, the more education he has, the more successful he will be.
-(Not always, I know—but often.)
+Since women are the ones who give birth, breastfeed, and have a unique roles in babies’ lives, it’s only natural to want a man who can support them for some period of time down the road.

 Even today, most women in the U.S. choose to stay home and care for their babies full time or move in and out of the workforce over the course of their children’s lives.
 I did both, which I was only able to do because of my breadwinner husband.
 His steady work provided the freedom for me to be a mother, first and foremost, and to also pursue my passion—a passion that could never feed, clothe and house a family on its own.
 Not even close.

 Ironically, a study was released just this week that proves hypergamy is alive and well.
 Researchers at Coventry and Aberystwyth universities in the UK looked at three years of data from TubeCrush, a British site where users upload photos of men to evaluate the type most women find attractive.
 The results?

 “Macho men, particularly ones in suits, still reign supreme,” writes Daniel Steingold.
 He adds, “Another frequent theme in popular images was displays of wealth.”

 In other words, security still matters to women.